arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_api_endpoint.md

 @startDocuBlock JSF_get_api_endpoint
-@brief returns a list of all endpoints
+@brief This API call returns the list of all endpoints (single server).

 @RESTHEADER{GET /_api/endpoint, Return list of all endpoints}

 @RESTDESCRIPTION
+*THIS API IS DEPRECATED*

 Returns an array of all configured endpoints the server is listening on.
-For each endpoint, the array of allowed databases is returned too if set.

-The result is a JSON object which has the endpoints as keys, and an array of mapped database names as values for each endpoint.
+The result is a JSON array of JSON objects, each with `"entrypoint"' as the only attribute, and with the value being a string describing the endpoint.

-If an array of mapped databases is empty, it means that all databases can be accessed via the endpoint.
-If an array of mapped databases contains more than one database name, this means that any of the databases might be accessed via the endpoint, and the first database in the arry will be treated as the default database for the endpoint.
-The default database will be used when an incoming request does not specify a database name in the request explicitly.

 **Note**: retrieving the array of all endpoints is allowed in the system database only.
 Calling this action in any other database will make the server return